by Daniel Lambert

 The enterprise architects’ role in SAFe® is to provide architectural governance, technical direction, collaboration iteratively, and a complete solution deployment strategy across all SAFe® value streams at the portfolio level, creating enabler epics, which are large portions of work made of several user stories as shown in Figure 2 below, to enable desired business and technical changes.

-As for the solutions architects or the systems architects, they then begin to lay the architectural runway for the SAFe® value streams by creating architecture blueprints with a system view, based on the direction provided by the enterprise architect.
+As for the solution architects or the system architects, they then begin to lay the architectural runway for the SAFe® value streams by creating architecture blueprints with a system view, based on the direction provided by the enterprise architect.
 Part of this involves creating a future state for the architecture, then developing a transition plan ideally with increments to improve the organization from its current state to that future state.

 Business and enterprise architects can be instrumental in the delivery of sophisticated projects with there ability to accomplish these following four tasks:

 - Decompose high level value stream/value stages and business capabilities,